-Changing patterns in Health Technology Assessments during the first months of 2020
+Changing patterns in Health Technology Assessments during the first two thirds of 2020

 While countries fought to combat the virus in the first months of 2020, there is some evidence that their time was not spent on the evidence generating process that underpins the approval of drugs for reimbursement.
 In particular, there was a significant decrease in Health Technology Assessments (HTAs) conducted between January and April 2020 and a particular drop off of assessments in March.

-Whether that increase is an adaptation to the virus’s pressures, and in preparation for a second wave, or just a return to the normal business of half-finished assessments, it is a signal that HTA will continue despite COVID-19.
+Still, the summer rebound of HTA is a positive, and whether it is an adaptation to the virus’s pressures, in preparation for a second wave, or just a return to the normal business of half-finished assessments, it is a signal that HTA will continue despite COVID-19.

 HTA agencies have refocused to tackle COVID-19